Dolce&Gabbana fiasco shows importance, risks of China market

 These trends are intertwined in frequent outbursts of nationalist sentiment among consumers who feel slighted by foreign brands or their governments.
 It’s not the first time a company has apologized, and it surely won’t be the last.
 Mercedes-Benz did so in February for featuring a quote by the Dalai Lama on its Instagram account.

-For Dolce&Gabbana, it could be mark the end of its growth in China, a market critical to global luxury brands that it has cultivated since opening its first store in 2005 and where it now has 44 boutiques.
+For Dolce&Gabbana, it could be mark the end of its growth in China, a crucial market for global luxury brands that it has cultivated since opening its first store in 2005 and where it now has 44 boutiques.

 “I think it is going to be impossible over the next couple of years for them to work in China,” said Cary Cooper, a professor of organizational psychology and health at Manchester University in England.
 “When you break this kind of cultural codes, then you are in trouble.
 The brand is now damaged in China, and I think it will be damaged in China until there is lost memory about it.”